MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 # Convert ML models to ONNX with WinMLTools

-[WinMLTools](https://pypi.org/project/winmltools/) is an extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) to convert ML models to ONNX format to use with Windows ML.
-By default, WinMLTools converts models to ONNX with opset 7 of ONNX namespace (ai.onnx).
+[WinMLTools](https://pypi.org/project/winmltools/) enables you to convert different models into ONNX.
+It is extension of [ONNXMLTools](https://github.com/onnx/onnxmltools) and [TF2ONNX](https://github.com/onnx/tensorflow-onnx) to convert ML models to ONNX format to use with Windows ML.
+In addition to converters, it provides quantization tool to reduce the size of ONNX model.

 WinMLTools currently supports conversion from the following frameworks:

 - Apple CoreML
 - Keras